vinmugambi/vinmugambi.github.io/content/blog/pdf_documents.md

 ### Overview of @react-pdf/renderer

-This library make is easy to create using the Familiar React.js API.
-Although it does not support the entire HTML and CSS spec, it comes with everything I think you would ever need to create any document.
+The @react-pdf/renderer library makes is easy to create PDF using the familiar React.js API.
+Although it does not support the entire HTML and CSS spec, it comes with everything you would ever need to create professional document.

 We'll use the following components to make the invoice.